HL7/US-Core/input/intro-notes/StructureDefinition-us-core-coverage-intro.md

     The US Core team requested a stand-alone code for Medicare Part A from [NAHDO](https://www.nahdo.org/sopt).
 If this request is not approved,  systems **SHOULD** use the X12 concept for Medicare Part A *as a code translation* to the SOP code "121" (see [Using multiple codes with CodeableConcept Datatype]).
     {: .note-to-balloters}

-- If Insurers issue unique member Ids for dependents, then the *memberId* `Coverage.identifier` should be used instead of `Coverage.dependent` to to uniquely refer to the dependent with respect to their insurance.
+- If Insurers issue unique member IDs for dependents, then the *memberId* `Coverage.identifier` should be used instead of `Coverage.dependent` to uniquely refer to the dependent with respect to their insurance.

 {% include link-list.md %}